DenTelezhkin/DTTableViewManager/README.md

 You can view documentation [online](http://denheadless.github.com/DTTableViewManager/) or you can install it locally using following atom link: [http://denheadless.github.com/DTTableViewManager/DTTableViewManager.atom](http://denheadless.github.com/DTTableViewManager/DTTableViewManager.atom).
 And, of course, [cocoadocs](http://www.cocoadocs.org) is also a great option!

 [Changelog](https://github.com/DenHeadless/DTTableViewManager/wiki/Changelog)

+## Roadmap

+Features, that will be implemented in next version:

+- Easy search in UITableView.

 ## Thanks